TDCOSMO XV: Population Analysis of Lines of Sight of 25 Strong Galaxy-Galaxy Lenses with Extreme Value Statistics: Time-delay cosmography and line-of-sight analysis

-On larger scales, $\kappa$ can be thought of a measurement of the relative density of a region of space as compared to the entire universe.
+On larger scales, $\kappa$ can be thought of a measurement of the relative density of a region of space as compared to the entire Universe.
 An "average" field will be assigned a value of $\kappa$ near zero, while a slightly overdense field should receive a slightly positive value.
 For a given line of sight, we first make an empirical estimate of the density of the field.
 While we cannot directly observe the majority of the mass in a given field, we can use visible matter as a tracer of the underlying dark matter.
-In particular, a field with more galaxies is likely to have more dark matter than an identically-shaped field with fewer galaxies.
+In particular, a field with more galaxies is likely to have more dark matter than an identically shaped field with fewer galaxies.
 The relationship between luminous matter and dark matter is noisy, but we can readily estimate the amount of luminous matter in a given field with galaxy surveys.
-We measure the absolute density of a given field with summary statistics computed based on the galaxies in the region.
+We measured the absolute density of a given field with summary statistics computed based on the galaxies in the region.
 Natural summary statistics include an inverse distance summary statistic, where galaxies closer to the center of the line of sight are weighted more heavily, or a weighting based on redshift, where sources are weighted more heavily where the lensing efficiency is higher.
 The value of the summary statistic for a given line of sight is just the sum of the weights of the individual galaxies:

 where $w_j$ denotes the weight for a single galaxy along the line of sight.
-In this context, the full posterior in $\kappa_{\rm{ext}}$ can be written
+In this context, the full posterior in $\kappa_{\rm{ext}}$ can be written as

 where the relationship between the second and third form follows from Bayes' theorem.
 In general, we use constraints for several summary statistics when estimating $\kappa_{\rm{ext}}$.

-This quantity cannot be calculated directly.
-In particular, the likelihood $p(W | \kappa_{\rm{ext}})$ cannot be written down in closed form, and we must turn to Approximate Bayesian Computation to estimate it.
+The likelihood $p(W | \kappa_{\rm{ext}})$ cannot be written down in closed form, and we must turn to Approximate Bayesian Computation to estimate it.
 We seek to compare our line of sight to similar lines of sight in a simulated dataset, where values of $\kappa_{\rm{ext}}$ have already been calculated.